Referred by Multi-Modality: A Unified Temporal Transformer for Video Object Segmentation: Method

 \paragraph{MTI Encoder.} We obtain the object query outputs $P$ of each frame from the transformer decoder, and feed them into the MTI encoder, which contains a self-attention layer to conduct object-wise interaction across multiple frames, and a feed-forward network layer for feature transformation.
 To achieve more efficient implementation, we adopt shifted window-attention~\cite{liu2021swin} with linear computational complexity in the self-attention layer.
 The process of MTI encoder is formulated as

 where $\operatorname{MTI\_Encoder}$ denotes the MTI encoder, and $P'$ is the outputs of MTI encoder.

 \paragraph{MTI Decoder.} Based on the MTI encoder, we maintain a set of video-wise query $Q$ for associating objects across frames, which are randomly initialized.
 We regard the outputs from MTI encoder as the key and value, and feed them and video-wise queries $Q$ into MTI decoder for video-wise decoding.
-The MTI decoder consists of a self-attention layer, a cross-attention layer, and a feed-forward network layer.
-We it them as
+The MTI decoder consists of a cross-attention layer, a self-attention layer, and a feed-forward network layer.
+We formulate them as

 where $\operatorname{MTI\_Decoder}$ represents the MTI decoder, $Q'$ is the outputs of MTI decoder.
 In this way, the proposed MTI module promotes high-level temporal fusion and enhances the connection and interaction of the same objects in different frames, which further contributes to effective segmentation.